wattsworth/joule/docs/interfaces.rst

             ├── layout.jinja2
             └── index.jinja2

+The HTML templates are stored in ``assets/templates``. **layout.jinja2** is common to all views and provides hooks to customize the content and inject additional stylesheet and script tags.
+The module home page renders **index.jinja** which is shown below:

 .. literalinclude:: /../../example_modules/jouleexamples/assets/templates/index.jinja2
    :language: jinja
    :caption: Source: ``example_modules/jouleexamples/assets/templates/index.jinja2``
    :linenos:

+Notice that additional CSS and javascript assets that are injected into the appropriate blocks in the layout template.
+Bootstrap classes provide a simple and powerful mechanism for creating a basic page, but in some cases it may be necessary to add custom CSS to fine tune an element's appearance.

 .. literalinclude:: /../../example_modules/jouleexamples/assets/css/index.css
    :language: css
    :caption: Source: ``example_modules/jouleexamples/assets/css/index.css``
    :linenos:

+Javascript makes websites interactive.
+This file makes repeated calls to the server for new data.
+Using AJAX requests rather than reloading the entire page improves the user's experience and reduces network traffic.

 .. literalinclude:: /../../example_modules/jouleexamples/assets/js/index.js
    :language: js